 There is a wealth of evidence showing that mere access to nature can benefit adolescents’ wellbeing.
-However, nature-based interventions which actively seek to develop a connection with nature can have an even greater impact on adolescent wellbeing.
-Following urban Forest bathing, significant improvements were found in anxiety, rumination, scepticism, nature connection, and social connection.
-Interviews revealed that participants enjoyed the social aspects of being part of a group, being present in the moment by noticing the natural world around them and feeling immediately calmed and relaxed.
-[4]Urban Forest bathing improved nature connection and wellbeing in adolescents and could be implemented or signposted to, by Schools and Youth charities such as the National Youth Agency.
+However, nature connection interventions which actively seek to develop a connection with nature can have an even greater impact on adolescent wellbeing and are currently less researched.
+The current study assessed an active nature connection intervention and found that following urban Forest bathing, significant improvements were found in anxiety, rumination, scepticism, nature connection, and social connection.
+The largest effect size (improvement) was found for nature connection.
+Interview data complemented the survey data and provided convergent validity.
+Interviews revealed that participants enjoyed the social aspects of being part of a group, being mindfully present in the moment by noticing the natural world around them and feeling immediately calmed and relaxed.
+Previous nature connection intervention studies have assessed interventions taking place in wilderness or rural settings.
+However, some researchers suggest that young people might be limited in their access to such settings due to their lack of autonomy, transport and parental permission [4].
+The current study took place in a busy urban park in a capital city (London, UK) and demonstrated significant improvements in nature connection and wellbeing measures which were echoed by complementary interview data.
+Urban Forest bathing improved nature connection and wellbeing in adolescents and could be implemented or signposted to, by Schools and Youth groups and charities such as the Scouts and National Youth Agency to improve nature connection and wellbeing in young people.
+Future research would benefit from the inclusion of a control group, perhaps comparing more passive nature access (for which there is more research) to more active nature connection interventions (for which there is less research), to assess whether one is superior to the other.

-Author contributions: KM: Research design, intervention delivery, data collection, writing-up; VP: Participant recruitment; Intervention delivery, data collection, editing manuscript; YK: Quantitative data analysis and write-up of results, editing manuscript; JEJ: Qualitative analysis and write-up of results; SG: Transcription of interview data, second-coding of qualitative data.
+Author contributions: KM: Research design, intervention delivery, data collection, writing-up; VP: Participant recruitment; intervention delivery, data collection, editing manuscript; YK: Quantitative data analysis and write-up of results, editing manuscript; JEJ: Qualitative analysis and write-up of results; SG: Transcription of interview data, second-coding of qualitative data.

 Funding:

 Funding for the pilot of the ParkBathe walks and the production of a short film was kindly provided by Upper Norwood Library Hub.
 Funding for the ParkBathe walks and the podcast series was kindly provided by the National Lottery: Awards for All (England) scheme.
+No funding was received for the research activities.

 Institutional Review Board Statement: Ethical approval was obtained from the University of Derby, College of Health, Psychology and Social Care Research Ethics Committee.